jz-jimmy/Senior-Design-Human-Robot-Interaction-for-Object-Grasping-with-VR-and-Robotic-Arm/README.md

 ## Project Structure
 ### SubModule 1 Motor & PCB
-- STM32F407:The core MCU of control flow, which receives and sends message to motor
+- STM32F407: The core MCU of control flow, which receives and sends message to motor
-- CAN Module:Designed with TJA1050 chip to transmit the RX & TX message to CAN_H & CAN_L differential level
+- CAN Module: Designed with TJA1050 chip to transmit the RX & TX message to CAN_H & CAN_L differential level
 - Pressure Sensor:With LM393 chip, it will output low level if pressure exceeds threshold
 - 42 Stepper Motor Driver:The sub-MCU, integrating FOC algorithm to control the motor with position cycles